Register Login

 Loan Program

 Not one size fits all when it comes time to get a home loan.
 You will hear your loan originator talk about loan programs.
-Some programs are quite broad and are for very vanilla type loans, or there are many low money down loan programs, down programs, as well as programs that cover special niches.
+Some programs are quite broad and are for very vanilla type loans, or there are much low money down loan programs, down programs, as well as programs that cover special niches.

 Loan to Value Ratio

-Loan to value ratio is the amount of money you have put into the deal and how much you are financing.
+The loan to value ratio is the amount of money you have put into the deal and how much you are financing.
 If you are putting 20% that you have an 80% loan to value ratio.
 Another big qualifying factor to fit you into a loan program.

 Pre-paids